lcoulet/securePassword.Js/README.md

 * **charsets**: the number of character sets used (e.g. alphabetical uppercase, lowercase, numbers, ...etc.)
 * **sequences**: the cumulated length of sequences of characters compared to the length of the password (e.g. 123456, abcdef...etc.)
 * **keymaps**: The sequences matchning a keyboard keymap compared to the length of the password (e.g. qwertyuiop, asdfgh ...etc.)
-* **dictionary**: not implemented yet.
-The length of the longest dictionary word recognized compared to password length
+* **dictionary**: The length of the longest dictionary word recognized compared to password length.

+## Dictionaries

+For size reason only a few hundred common words are provided and pre-loaded (French and English).
+The included dictionaries include the 6,000 most used words longer than 2 characters according to [Wiktionary Frequency lists](http://en.wiktionary.org/wiki/Wiktionary%3aFrequency_lists)

+One or several dictionaries can be loaded at the same time, and they can be customized or enriched.

+Load a space-separated set of words:

+	var dictwords="this is a test"; // can be loaded from text or ajax request loadDictionary( dictwords, "test" );

+Unload a dictionary

+	unloadDictionary( "test" );

+Unload all dictionaries

+	unloadDictionaries();

+If you fork this project you may choose to remove the dictionaries in order to reduce size of the javascript or replaced by more adapted one(s).

 ## Dependencies